antononcube/Raku-ML-TriesWithFrequencies/README.md

 ## Implementation notes

-This Raku package is a Raku re-implementation of the Java Trie package [AAp3].
+This package is a Raku re-implementation of the Java Trie package [AAp3].

 The initial implementation was:
 - 5-6 times slower than the Mathematica implementation [AAp2]